foxlarsson/processing_sketchbook/README.md

 I still have a very vague theoretical understanding of how the sine and cosine functions move the dots (although I do know how the waves themselves look), but I play around a lot changing individual elements, and  sometimes it feels like it's making a little more sense.
 But even though I'm not an algebra/geometry master I love playing around with the values and seeing how things change.
 And looking for compelling images.

+P.S.: I still haven't figured out how to set up a grid for repeat elements, so this code violates DRY reeeeeeeeeeeeee-ally badly, I'll try to get to that some time soon =))

 **Image/video links:** []()